-Issue date Brief description Conclusions Proposals for improvement February 2019 Assurance and Risk Assessment Project to identify the level of audit assurance and/or where further audit work may be required in future years in relation to risks to the Council: • putting in place proper arrangements to secure value for money in the use of resources; • putting in place arrangements to secure continuous improvement; and • acting in accordance with the sustainable development principle in setting wellbeing objectives and taking steps to meet them.
-Arising from our review and discussions with the Council, we identified the following challenges for the Council for inclusion in our 2019-20 audit programme1: Assurance and Risk Assessment: to identify the level of audit assurance and/or where further audit work may be required in future years in relation to risks to the Council putting in place proper arrangements to secure value for money in the use of resources.
-Financial sustainability: a project common to all local councils that will assess financial sustainability in light of current and anticipated future challenges.
-Well-being of Future Generations Act (Wales) 2015 (WFG Act) examinations: Focus on the creativity, capacity and rigour of partnership governance and management arrangements to consider the WFG Act (by using the PSB and one or more of their shared work programmes as a reference).
-Rent arrears: a review to look at the Council's strategy for stabilising and recovering Council tenant rent arrears and its work on administering Discretionary Housing Payments.
-Digital: A diagnostic study on the Council's overall planning and the sufficiency of resources to achieve the deliverables.
+Issue date Brief description Conclusions Proposals for improvement March 2019 Assurance and Risk Assessment Project to identify the level of audit assurance and/or where further audit work may be required in future years in relation to risks to the Council: putting in place proper arrangements to secure value for money in the use of resources; putting in place arrangements to secure continuous improvement; and acting in accordance with the sustainable development principle in setting wellbeing objectives and taking steps to meet them.
+Arising from this project we identified the following topics for inclusion in our audit programme at the council for 2019-20: A review of the Council's financial sustainability (national themed review across 22 councils); A review of the Human Resources function and its supporting IT systems; A supportive self-assessment workshop for Audit Committee members; and Well-being of Future Generations Act (Wales) 2015 (WFG Act) examinations.
 Not applicable